glowsai/docsite/docs/docs/17-auto-deploy-usage.md

 ### Configuring **Auto Deploy**

-We enter the Auto Deploy and click the `New Deploy` in the top right corner to create a new configuration.
+Enter the Auto Deploy and click the `New Deploy` in the top right corner to create a new configuration.

 ![image-20250527162345042](../docs-images/p17auto-deploy/01.png)